helge17/tuxguitar/README.md

 TuxGuitar is released under the GNU Lesser General Public License.

 ## Installation
-You can find ready to use installation packages for Linux, Windows, MacOS FreeBDS and Android on
+You can find ready to use installation packages for Linux, Windows, MacOS, FreeBDS and Android on

 [https://github.com/helge17/tuxguitar/releases/](https://github.com/helge17/tuxguitar/releases/)